Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 SOLIDWORKS..?

 The primary utility of software like SolidWorks resides in this very ability to manage complex changes gracefully.
 SolidWorks is the perfect tool for creating machines, where if a piston diameter is logically related to the cylinder diameter and cooling galleries, if you change the piston, the rest is automatically updated per those relationships.
-It is also a powerful tool for detailing a boat's structure, thereby instantly knowing the global weight and center of gravity.

-In addition to its very robust solid modeling abilities, SolidWorks has good surface modeling tools.
+In addition to its very robust solid modeling abilities, SolidWorks also has surface modeling tools.
 I do not know whether trimming in SW is "static" like Rhino or "dynamic" like Maxsurf.
 In all probability, it is parametrically defined, therefore dynamic.
 More on this below...

-MAXSURF
+MAXSURF MODELER..!

 Modeling: In the above image, you can see that Maxsurf only needs to model one half of the vessel since the other half is automatically and dynamically mirrored across the centerline.
 If you specifically want asymmetry, that can be set as a property of any surface, so that a differently shaped surface can be modeled on the other side - say for designing a proa.
 In the image above you can also observe that when modeling NURBS surfaces, there is a great benefit when the control net is kept as simple as possible, whereby fairness is easily achieved.

-Maxsurf can create surfaces from cloud data by first creating a series of editable splines and edges, then lofting a surface to those curves.
+Maxsurf can create surfaces from cloud data by first automatically creating a series of editable splines and edges, then automatically lofting a surface to those curves.
 Alternately, Maxsurf can fit a collection of fair surfaces to a set of proven offsets, say to accurately reproduce the shape of an existing vessel.

 Visualization: In addition to the standard profile, plan and body views, Maxsurf shows a perspective view which can be rendered nicely.
 Colors, transparency and lighting can all be varied as needed.
 In each view the grid and the resulting lines on the vessel's surface can each be turned on or off.
 If the surface is moved, the sections, buttock lines and waterlines are all dynamically updated in all views.